-Summary: Lawn fungus identification and treatment causes many homeowners to look for lawn fungus controls and cures for possible lawn diseases using chemicals which may not help because of an incorrect grass fungus diagnosis.
+Summary: Lawn fungus identification and treatment causes many homeowners to look for grass fungus controls and cures for possible lawn diseases using chemicals which may not help because of an incorrect grass fungus diagnosis.

 I remember years ago reading a quote by plant disease expert Dr. Cynthia Westcott.
 She said,